Power to Compel Physical Examination in Cases of Injury to Person, 1 Yale Law Journal 57 (1891)

 Date of Authorship for this Version

 Buckland, Edward G., "Power to Compel Physical Examination in Cases of Injury to Person" (1891).
 Faculty Scholarship Series.
-Paper 3924.
+3924.